liuyao12/ConvNets-PDE-perspective/README.md

 multiple channels <br> [e.g. 16×16×3×3 kernel; <br> 16×16×1×1 kernel] | system of (coupled) PDEs <br> [16×16 matrix of differential operators; <br> 16×16 matrix of constants] groups (=g) | matrix is block-diagonal (direct sum of g blocks)

 The training of a ConvNet would be an **inverse problem**: we know the solutions (dataset), and look for the PDE that would yield those solutions.
 On the grand scheme of things, it is part of the **continuous formulation** of deep neural nets, which supplements the more traditional "statistical learning" interpretation.
-If you thought the curse of dimensionality was bad enough, you might find relief in optimization over an *infinite-dimensional* space, aka the *calculus of variations*.
+If you thought the curse of dimensionality was bad enough, you might find relief in optimization over an *infinite*-dimensional space, aka the *calculus of variations*.
 (I have very little to say about backpropagation, and will focus on the "feed forward" of ConvNets.)

 If you think about it, a full 3x3 conv from (say) 64 channels to 64 channels is rather wasteful, for there can only be at most 9 different kernels (or rather, 9 linearly independent kernels).
 One way to address this is to take each of the 64 channels, convolve with 9 different kernels, and take linear combinations; in other words, 64 channels go into 64x9 channels (with groups=64), followed by a 1x1 conv.
 This is awkwardly named "depthwise separable convolution".